microsoft/rushstack-websites/websites/lfx.rushstack.io/docs/pages/scenarios/demos_repo.md

    # (Open a separate shell window, since "pnpm start" is still running from step 3)
    cd lockfile-explorer-demos-verdaccio

+   # The packages are published into Verdaccio's database, which is stored
+   # in ./temp/verdaccio/storage
    pnpm publish-all
    ```

+Now that Verdaccio is running, proceed to the **"Checking out a demo branch"** section below.

 > Deleting the Verdaccio database
 >
+> If `pnpm publish-all` sees that a given package was already published, it will skip it.
-> If want to experiment with changing the locally published **package.json** files, you MUST delete the Verdaccio
+> If you want to experiment with modifying one of the demo **package.json** files,
-> database first:
+> you MUST delete the Verdaccio database before redoing `pnpm publish-all`:
 >
 > 1. Stop the service if it's already running (CTRL+C)
 > 2. Delete the temporary files `temp/verdaccio/storage/*` by running: `rm -Rf temp`